mapr-emea/mapr-clustercheck/modules/ecosystem-healthcheck/README.md

 ## Output

-* Output doesn't only provide the check results but also provide the check query performed or check steps for some complex check.
+* Output doesn't only provide the check results but also provide the check queries/steps for users.